 Collin County recevied $1.5 billion from Highway 121 (Sam Rayburn Tollway) toll revenues to start new road expansion projects on Highway 121; this vital east-west project stretches 25.9 miles through Collin, Dallas and Denton counties.
 Meanwhile, Dallas North Tollway expansion continues to push northward along the western county line.
 Voters here also approved a $235.6 million transportation bond package in November 2007 to support street and highway improvements throughout the county.
 And our Road & Bridge workers have continued to pave more and more rural, county roads each year.

-The average tax value of a Collin County home today is $317, 599.
-With a five percent homestead exemption and a property tax rate decreases in 2008, 2010 and 2013 (we haven't raised our county tax rate in 21 years), our average homeowner paid about $526 in 2016 county property taxes.
+The average tax value of a Collin County home in 2020 is $374,202.
+With a five percent homestead exemption and eight county property tax rate decreases in the past decade, our average homeowner paid about $622 in 2020 county property taxes.
 These reasonable housing costs continue to attract new residents from all over the nation, and contribute to high occupancy rates.

-Per capita income ($38,883) in this part of North Texas is almost $10,000 a year higher than the U.S. norm, while our median family income outpaces the national rate by almost $30,000, at $100,839.
+Median family capita income in 2019 was $96,134.
 On the flip side of the economic coin, about 7.6 percent of residents are considered living at or below the federal poverty level, less than half the national average and three times lower than the Texas average.
 It's estimated that less than two percent of our families received public cash assistance.

 When Forbes magazine rated our nation's public school districts in July 2007, Collin County rated second in the nation when it came to getting the most educational bang for the taxpayers' buck.
 And while total school enrollment has grown as the general population has grown -- almost 250,000 of the county's population is enrolled in school -- the biggest growth here (2000-2006) came from college student (undergraduate and graduate) enrollments, which climbed by almost 47% in the seven-year period.
 These students made up about one quarter of all enrolled students in the county, which underscores how employers here have a highly educated labor pool.

-Add all this up, and include great communities, fine recreation, entertainment, and retail, deep ties to our ranching and farming heritage, a rich sense of history, and a friendly small town heart, and you've got Collin County… first in growth, second to none.
+Add all this up, and include great communities, fine recreation, entertainment, and retail, deep ties to our ranching and farming heritage, a rich sense of history, and a friendly small-town heart.